dhruvbird/algorithm-js/README.md

 ###Data Structures:
-1. Queue/FIFO Operations:
+1. Queue/FIFO Operations & Properties:
+    * (constructor) pushes every argument that is passed to into the queue
     * push(1, 2, 3, 4): Pushes 4 integers into the queue - O(1)
     * pop(): Removes the earliest value from the queue and returns it - O(1)
-    * top(): Returns the earliest pushed value without removing it - O(1)
+    * top: Returns the earliest pushed value without removing it - O(1)
+    * length: Returns the number of elements in the queue

+        var q = new algo.Queue(1, 2, 3, 4);

-2. Stack/FILO/LIFO Operations:
+2. Stack/FILO/LIFO Operations & Properties:
+    * (constructor) pushes every argument that is passed to into the queue
     * push(1, 2, 3, 4) - O(1)
     * pop() - O(1)
-    * top() - O(1)
+    * top   - O(1)
     * Indexing (like an array) - O(1)
+    * length: Returns the number of elements in the stack

-3. MinHeap Operations:
+3. MinHeap Operations & Properties:
     * (constructor) takes in an (possibly non-empty) array which will be used for storage
-    * push(1, 2, 3, 4): Pushes 4 integers into the heap - O(log n)
+    * [push/insert](1, 2, 3, 4): Pushes 4 integers into the heap - O(log n)
     * pop(): Removes the smallest value from the heap and returns it - O(log n)
-    * top(): Returns the smallest value in the heap without removing it - O(1)
+    * top: Returns the smallest value in the heap without removing it - O(1)
+    * length: Returns the number of elements in the heap

 4. Similarly, we have MaxHeap as well.

-5. There is also a general Heap/PriorityQueue that can be constructed using an existing array and a comparator:
+5. There is also a general Heap/PriorityQueue that can be constructed using a comparator and an existing array:

 	var h = new algo.PriorityQueue(algo.cmp_lt, [92, 19, 192, 11, 0, 3])

+6. MinMaxHeap/PriorityDequeue Operations & Properties:
+    * (constructor) takes in a less-than comparator and an (possibly non-empty) array which will be used for storage
+    * [push/insert](1, 2, 3, 4): Pushes 4 integers into the heap - O(log n)
+    * pop_min(): Removes the smallest value from the heap and returns it - O(log n)
+    * pop_max(): Removes the largest value from the heap and returns it - O(log n)
+    * min: Returns the smallest value in the heap without removing it - O(1)
+    * max: Returns the largest value in the heap without removing it - O(1)
+    * length: Returns the number of elements in the heap

+        var mmh = new algo.MinMaxHeap(algo.cmp_lt, [45, 2, 54, 12, 21, 99, 1]);